Jerzy will be flying an ASG-29 in the 18 Meter Class.

 Jerzy worked in various jobs in Canada until earning his Canadian commercial pilot's licence and then flew as a crop-dusting pilot in Northern Ontario.
 In 1987 he started his current profession as a financial advisor with Manulife Financial.

 After arriving in Canada Jerzy did not fly gliders, but for 13 years raced sailboats on Georgian Bay with successful wins in three consecutive years in the Georgian Bay Sailing Regatta.

 A 2002 visit to Poland inspired him to return to gliding and he subsequently passed the Canadian requirements for a glider pilot's licence, joined SOSA Gliding Club and in the same year he took part in his first Canadian gliding contest.

 He has since flown in Canadian, Polish and US national contests and represented Canada at the 2008 World Championships in Germany finishing 11th and at the 2010 World Championships in Hungary finishing 4th as the best North American pilot at both World Championships.
 He also placed 3rd in the 2008 Polish Open Class Nationals.

-He has also won several US Regional contests from 2010-12 and is currently the highest ranked North American pilot on the international ranking list.
+He has also won several US Regional contests in 2010-14 period and is currently the highest ranked North American pilot on the FAI international ranking list.

 Jerzy holds several Canadian distance/speed records and is the holder of a 1000 km FAI Diploma.
-To date, he has flown 3,800 hours in gliders, covering a total distance of 190,000 km, including several flights over 1,000 km.
+To date, he has flown over 4,000 hours in gliders, covering a total distance of 215,000 km, including several flights over 1,000 km.
 As a volunteer gliding instructor, he teaches new pilots and he is actively involved in sponsoring, supporting, and training the Canadian Youth Soaring Team.